Contents

 Nodal analysis

 The best PCB troubleshooting technique is testing the components using nodal analysis.
-This technique allows you to test PCB without powering the board.
+This technique allows you to test PCBs without powering the board.
 You only need to apply power to the particular component you want to test per time.
 The aim is to measure the applied voltage and the current response of the component.

 Nodal analysis entails systematically measuring the voltages at specific nodes to compare them with the voltage of a reference node.
 This reference node is randomly selected from the various nodes on the board.
 The technique entails applying the KCL to determine the difference between the voltages of the nodes in branch currents terms.

-The difference between the nodal voltages is determined by a system of equations which describe the circuit’s operations.
+The difference between the nodal voltages is determined by a system of equations that describe the circuit’s operations.
 You can quickly determine the current response at a node once you’ve figured out the equation.

-How to Implement Nodal analysis
+How to Implement Nodal Analysis

 1. Identify the number of nodes, then choose and label the reference node.
-The rule of thumb is to select a node that connects the most significant number of elements or voltage sources or asymmetrical node.
+The rule of thumb is to select a node that connects the most significant number of elements or voltage sources or asymmetrical nodes.

 2. Assign each of the unknown voltages of a node with a variable.
 So then express the unknown voltage to the known voltages.